Save and Load System for Godot 4 – Tutorial

 • Click on LineEdit.
 On the right side, go to Node > Groups and add “SaveLoad”.

 • Save the scene and run it.
-Type some text into the LineEdit and click “Save”.
-It should automatically delete the text and if you click “Load”, the text should be loaded back into the LineEdit.
+Type some text into the LineEdit, change the SpinBox and click “Save”.
+It should automatically delete the text and if you click “Load”, the text should be loaded back into the LineEdit and SpinBox.
+You can also delete the save file by clicking the “Delete” button.
+Have a look at the system in action:

 Now we have a save and load system for Godot 4

 That’s it!
 With this tutorial, you should be able to implement a basic save and load system for Godot that allows players to save and load their progress in the game.
-By adding objects to the group “SaveLoad” and add a save / load function to that object, you can extend it to save any other game object you need and also any relevant data of that object, by adding it to the dictionary.
+By adding objects to the group “SaveLoad” and add a save / load function to that object, you can extend it to save any other game object you need and also any relevant data of that object.

 For more information about Godot 4 check the official documentation.